Sometimes, you just have to lower the bar to get a hire done

 I’d take a risk on someone that might be a leader, but isn’t proven yet.
 It’s tough to hire someone without SaaS experience here, but even that, I’ve seen it work.
 What you do need is someone with (i) experience managing customer implementations (ii) over an extended period of time (iii) to quantified success.
+That will actually truly, deeply get to knoiw your product.
 That’s the minimum spec.
 But I’d give on almost anything else to not leave the role open too long.

-Again, what you really want is someone that has (x) proven demand gen experience, with (y) true ownership of a lead commit and (z) the ability to also drive the strategic side of marketing, product marketing, competitive positioning, and all the rest.
+Again, what you really want is someone that has (x) proven demand gen experience, with (y) true ownership of a lead/opportunity/revenue commit and (z) the ability to also drive the strategic side of marketing, product marketing, competitive positioning, and all the rest.
 Here again, we have the same problems as the Customer Success lead hire, but worse.
-First, there just aren’t enough of these hires to go around.
-And even worse, many of the ones that do hit (x) (y) and (z) … don’t really want to be hands-on anymore.
-Maybe that’s fine if you’re at $5m ARR growing 20% MoM and just raised $20 million.
-But for most of you, you’re not ready to hire a entire marketing team.
+While there are far more of these hires around than ever before — most aren’t “hands on keyboard” at all.
+Maybe that’s fine if you’re at $10m ARR growing 20% MoM and just raised $20 million.
+But for most of you, you’re not ready to hire an entire marketing team quite yet.
+And most of these veterans in the end will only run the same playbook they ran at their last role.
+Is that the right one for you?
 So you’re going to have to give, again.

 If you have no leads though, you’re expecting a lot more.
 You absolutely need someone that can create demand from nothing, the bare earth.
 If you give and don’t get someone with that experience — it probably will be a hopeless hire.

-Again, a hiring paradox 🙂 What you really want is someone that has (x) built a successful team that (y) wants to do that all over again, (z) is willing to start again at your ARR level, and (aa) has a proven track record in SaaS.
+Again, a hiring paradox. 🙂 What you really want is someone that has (x) built a successful team that (y) wants to do that all over again, (z) is willing to start again at your ARR level, and (aa) has a proven track record in SaaS.
 That’s asking a lot.
 Should you hire an up-and-comer?
 Someone without similar ACV experience?
 Someone who has been a team lead, but hasn’t really built a team?

 A bad VP of Sales is a total disaster.
-The worst hire you can make (maybe a bad VP of Engineering is even worse, but we’ll put that aside for now).
+The worst bad hire you can make (maybe a bad VP of Engineering is even worse, but we’ll put that aside for now).
 But not making the hire at all is pretty awful, too.

-Net net my real advice here is yes, hire Rockstars.
+So my real advice here is yes, of course, hire Rockstars, or at least, Rockstars-to-be.
 But don’t let 6 months go by if you’re trying to get from Initial Traction to Initial Scale without making your critical management team hires.
 Just don’t let it happen.

-These strong hires here are going to get you to $10m ARR 20%+ faster (or more), and that will have a profound impact getting you to the next level.
+These strong hires here are going to get you to $10m ARR 20%+ faster (or more), and that will have a profound impact on getting you to the next level.
 But if you wait too long to make them, looking for perfection … you’re leaving money on the table.
 Lots of it.
 At the most critical stage of scaling SaaS.

 And if you hire someone great to get you there, and they’re not the right person at $10m ARR … then top them.
 You need to learn to do that.
 Because when you’re scaling a team, the players change over time.
 The team stays the same, but the players do need to change over time.
 Even if we don’t really like it, sometimes, at some levels.

 If you can’t hire all Rockstars … use the above guide to help know where to “settle” on great folks that are still at least the promising opening act for the rockstars.
 And do it based on the calculated risks above.
 Not faith.
 Or hope.
-Or a good looking, but not quite right, LinkedIn.
+Or a good-looking, but not quite right, LinkedIn.